ErnestoMaximum/Python-Collection/README.md

 ---

-## 🙌 Contributions
+##  Contributions

-This is a personal learning repo, but feel free to open issues or pull requests with helpful tips or suggestions!
+This is a personal learning repo, Do not contribute.

 ---